 TIP: Consider wearing thick socks if you’re feet are prone to rubbing.
 I also find tighter fitting trousers fit better with the skate boots rather than boyfriend style jeans.
 Also, the ice is quite wet so if you fall over you may need a change of trousers.

 Food and Drink

-The ice rink has it’s very own coffee shop, Apple & Cor! where you can warm up with a hot chocolate and cake.
+The ice rink has it’s very own coffee shop where you can warm up with a hot chocolate and cake.
 Or there’s The Polar Bar if you’re looking for something a bit stronger.
 There’s also a large seating area under cover where non-skaters can watch the action in the warm.

 A truly enjoyable Christmas experience for the whole family all taking place in a beautiful setting.
 Yes, it’s a bit pricey but well worth the money for a festive treat and something the children will be raving about until next year.
 The rink is open for sessions right through until January 2nd 2020.
 Book it while you can!